clauf14/Sports-Product-Store/README.md

 ## Overview

-This is a **Fullstack** project leverages Node.js to create a robust server, incorporating MongoDB to manage three distinct collections - `post`, `article`, and `category`.
+This is a **Fullstack** project that leverages Node.js to create a robust server, incorporating MongoDB to manage three distinct collections - `post`, `article`, and `category`.
 Notably, the `category` collection establishes a one-to-many relationship with the `article` object.

 ## Features